Remedy’s Control makes me feel like a Jedi that prefers guns

 Now, I’m not actually a big Remedy guy.
 I missed out on Alan Wake and Quantum Break.
 But I dug Control during my short demo.

-Like I alluded to earlier, Control plays like the 2008 Star Wars game Force Unleashed, except you have guns instead of lightsabers.
+Like I alluded to earlier, Control plays like the 2008 Star Wars game The Force Unleashed, except you have guns instead of lightsabers.
 Basically, you have the ability to use telekinesis to grab objects and throw them.
 You use this power to solve puzzles and also to kill enemies.
 And just like in Force Unleashed, throwing crates and barrels at bad guys always feels satisfying.

 Use your guns, Luke